-Last but not the least in my list of top 6 obsolete cosmological theories of the universe is the Hindu model of the universe i.e Vedic cosmology.
+Last but not least in my list of the top 6 obsolete cosmological theories of the universe is the Hindu model of the universe i.e Vedic cosmology.
 Well, if you will ask my personal opinion, Vedic cosmology is not at all the obsolete cosmological model of the universe.
-Yes, for the rest of the world (excluding Hindus and Buddhist and Jain and somehow Sikhs too); Vedic cosmology comes in the list of obsolete cosmological theories of the universe.
+Yes, for the rest of the world (excluding Hindus and Buddhists and Jain and somehow Sikhs too); Vedic cosmology comes in the list of obsolete cosmological theories of the universe.

 The exact date of its development is unknown.
 But it is by far the oldest cosmological model of the universe.
 Well, I mean why not.
 The book in which Vedic cosmology is written (RIGVEDA) is itself the oldest book ever written available on planet earth.

 As per Vedic cosmology, it states that time has neither start nor endpoint.
 Only time will exist forever, rest will come and go.
 On the other hand, the universe is an endless cycle of creation and destruction.
 In fact, there are an infinite number of universes that are simultaneously created, destroyed, and, again reborn again.
 According to the Vedic cosmological timeline; currently, we are living in Kali Yuga.
 I will explain each and every term in a very precise manner.

 In order to simplify things, I will explain the Vedic cosmology in the human perception of years on earth.
 A Maha Yuga or GREAT YUGA is a period of 4.32 million years of earth.
 On the other hand, a Maha Yuga can be subdivided into 4 sub yugas i.e Satya Yuga (1st Yuga), Treta Yuga (2nd Yuga), Dvapara Yuga (3rd Yuga), and, Kali Yuga (4th Yuga – in which we are residing).